managing tools has always been challenging in Go. The Go 1.24 release makes it much simpler. Let's see why.

 go tool mockgen -source=internal/service.go -destination=internal/mocks/service_mock.go -package=mocks

-You can see which tools are installed by running: go go tool
+You can see which tools are declared by running:

 Best Practices for Using the tool Directive